oscarmlage/django-cruds-adminlte/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-cruds could always use more documentation, whether as part of the
+django-cruds-adminlte could always use more documentation, whether as part of
-official django-cruds docs, in docstrings, or even on the web in blog posts,
+the official django-cruds-adminlte docs, in docstrings, or even on the web in
-articles, and such.
+blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/oscarmlage/django-cruds/issues.
+The best way to send feedback is to file an issue at https://github.com/oscarmlage/django-cruds-adminlte/issues.

 If you are proposing a feature: